 Based on my predictions, the bright nebula is just barely visible with light pollution and no filter when there is no Moon, but is not visible at all when the Moon is up.
 Adding a LP filter greatly increases the SNR, making the object much more visible even on moonlit nights.
-As the narrowness of the LP filter increases, so does the SNR, with the O-III filter resulting in the highest-contrast view.
-For the dim nebula, my predictions say that I can not see this object when under light-polluted skies, even with filters, and can just barely see it when under dark skies.
-This is consistent with my observing experience.
-If I were to use a faster f/ratio or larger aperture, then the H-beta filter looks like it would give the best-contrast view.
-Finally for the galaxy, under dark skies the object is predicted to be easily visible (true), but when under light-polluted skies it is not possible to see it, with or without a filter using my telescope setup.
+As the narrow-ness of the LP filter increases so does the SNR, with the O-III filter resulting in the highest contrast view.
+For the dim nebula, my predictions say that I can not see this object when under light polluted skies even with filters, and can just barely see it when under dark skies...this is true based on my observing experience.
+If I were to use a faster f/ratio or larger aperture, then the H-beta filter looks like it would give the best contrast view.
+Finally for the galaxy, under dark skies the object is predicted to be easily visible (true), but when under light polluted skies it is not possible to see it, with or without a filter using my telescope setup.

 Figure 6.
-Recommended Minimum Percentage LT Versus Aperture: All filters reduce the amount of light getting to the eye.
+Recommended Minimum %LT vs. Aperture: All filters reduce the amount of light getting to the eye.
 It is important to pick a filter that is not too dark for your aperture.

 The consistency of my predictions with my actual observations was very comforting as it confirmed that my methodology is sound.
-It was now time to run all the deepsky filters through the same calculation.
-Not surprisingly, the performance of all the deepsky filters seems to follow a well-defined distribution when plotted against their luminous transmissivity (%LT).
+It was now time to run all the deep-sky filters through the same calculation.
+Not surprisingly the performance of all the deep-sky filters seems to follow a well defined distribution when plotted against their luminous transmissivity (%LT).
 Some outliers were observed, but most filters fit along the trends shown in Figure 7.
-This is interesting, since choosing the best filter for your telescope setup becomes as simple as finding the lowest percentage LT your telescope can support based on your aperture and picking one of the filters that sits at that location on the SNR curve.
+This is interesting since choosing the best filter for your telescope setup becomes as simple as finding the lowest %LT your telescope can support based on your aperture, and picking one of the filters that sits at that location on the SNR curve.
 These curves also determine the best you can hope to achieve with a filter depending on the DSO and seeing conditions.
-The curves can also be used to separate good filters from bad ones; good ones should be on or above the curve, bad ones are below the curve.
-A comprehensive table listing every and each filter's SNR and percentage LT values is simply too large to include in this article.
-So, please contact me directly if you want to see these results.
+The curves can also be used to separate good filters from bad ones; good ones should be on or above the curve, band ones are below the curve.
+A table of each filter's SNR and %LT values is too large to include in this article.
+Please contact me if you want to see these results.

 Figure 7.
-All Deep-Sky Filters Compared: These plots are a simplified view of predicted performance for all interference-type filters for which I have data.
+All Deep-Sky Filters Compared: These plots are a simplified view of predicted performance for all interference type filters for which I have data.